soverenio/docs/docs/architecture/k8s-metadata.md

 # Retrieving metadata from the Kubernetes API

-Digger utilizes the Kubernetes (K8s) API to gather metadata on these entities: `pod`s, `endpoint`s, and `service`s.
+Digger utilizes the Kubernetes (K8s) API to gather metadata on these entities: `pods`, `endpoints`, and `services`.
 This process employs the method depicted as [Efficient detection of changes](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) in the official K8s documentation.

 Here's how the communication between Digger and the Kubernetes API is structured: